ocapn/ocapn/draft-specifications/Errors.md

 Since ocapn does wish to enable cross-peer debugging tools, such as Causeway, a higher-level ocapn standard is likely to standardize what this hidden information is.
 - `stack` is the most obvious, which is why ocapn mandates its absence.
 - `message` is trickier.
 The path of least resistance for the author would be to include diagnostic info that should not be revealed without additional access control.
 Indeed, all pre-Endo Javascript code does this.
-Endo contains an error/assert subsystem where an error author includes in the passed error only redacted `message`, as if a black pen had struck out pieces of the message that should not generally be revealed.
+Endo contains an error/assert subsystem where an error author includes in the passed error only a redacted `message`, as if a black pen had struck out pieces of the message that should not generally be revealed.
 The full unredacted `message` text is of course useful to diagnose what went wrong, and so Endo includes it in the hidden error information.

 Such a higher level standard may be the API of a particular target.